webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

 ## macOS Monterey Installation Notes
 ### Required
 * Replace CpuTscSync.kext with TSCAdjustReset.kext
+    * Currently CpuTscSync.kext is incompatible with macOS Monterey
 * OpenCore EFI compatible with macOS Big Sur although recommended to upgrade to OpenCore 0.7.1 or newer and associated Lilu kexts for the latest support.
     * OpenCore 0.7.0 and lower need to add boot-arg 'lilubetaall'